scifi6546/ski_tycoon_v2/Readme.md

 wants of pros and novices alike.
 Sculpt your terrain to appease customers.
 # Screenshots
 ![](/screenshots/screenshot.png)
-# Marketing Bullshit aside, What does the Game do Now?
+# Marketing aside, What does the Game do Now?
 Currently the game allows you to build lifts and simulates skiers skiing down slopes.
 The game runs on the web in a custom engine.
 Support for PC platforms is planned.
 # Playable Link
 https://scifi6546.github.io/ski_tycoon_web_export/index.html